 They are many other species of crustacean that can found such hermit crabs and squat lobsters.
 The squat lobsters are amusing creatures, letting you approach until the last second before jumping suddenly backwards.
 On my second dive, there were so many of them that they were jumping all over the place while we were going forward.
 For the nudibranchs lovers, you will be pleased to know that there is a whole collection of white or orange ones.

-To summarize, the diving in Ushuaia was a really good surprise and made it to my list of the best diving in Americas & the Caribbean.
+To summarize, diving in Ushuaia was an excellent surprise.
 I loved taking pictures of the cold water marine fauna but it was tough to endure the cold on my hands.
 If it can help, tell yourself that after diving you will be able to enjoy delicious “dulce de leche” pancakes in one of the many cosy cafes of Ushuaia main street with a warm cup of coffee or a cup of mate with Argentinian divers!

 PIN IT FOR LATER